cioos-siooc/cioos-siooc-assetmap/README.md

 * position variable with 3 per row
 * generate tab panel per category
 * sort rectangle by area size
-* load config for proxy in ckan.json in python
 * look for tag to add variable icon in detail of dataset
 * iterate through dataset resources for other view tool links
 * translate CKAN description in html ( markdown style)